Learning on the Manifold: Unlocking Standard Diffusion Transformers with Representation Encoders: Introduction

 Motivated from this insight, we propose Riemannian Flow Matching with Jacobi Regularization (RJF).
 First, we address the trajectory mismatch by adopting Riemannian Flow Matching \cite{chen2023flow}, which replaces the Euclidean linear path with Spherical Linear Interpolation (SLERP).
 This ensures the generative process follows the geodesic(shortest path along the curve between two points), staying strictly on the manifold surface.
 Second, we recognize that simply fixing the path is insufficient because the flow matching objective remains geometrically unaware; it treats errors uniformly.
 On a positively curved hypersphere, velocity errors propagate non-linearly due to the focusing of geodesics (similar to how parallel longitude lines eventually meet at the poles).
-To correct this, we introduce a Jacobi Regularization derived from Jacobi fields \cite{zaghen2025towards}, which reweights the loss to account for curvature-induced distortion.
-This geometric alignment enables standard DiT architectures to converge efficiently without width scaling.
+To correct this, we introduce a Jacobi Regularization derived from Jacobi fields \cite{zaghen2025riemannian}, which reweights the loss to account for curvature-induced distortion.
+This geometric alignment enables standard DiT architectures to converge efficiently without any architectural modification.

-\textbf{Our contributions are summarized as follows:} \begin{itemize} \item \textbf{Geometric Analysis of Convergence Failure:} We identify Geometric Interference as fundamental bottleneck preventing standard diffusion transformers from learning on high-dimesion representations.
-We demonstrate that failure arises not from a capacity deficit, but from the Euclidean objective forcing the model to minimize radial errors and learning trajectories through the low-density interior of the feature manifold.
+\textbf{Our contributions are summarized as follows:} \begin{itemize} \item \textbf{Geometric Analysis of Convergence Failure:} We identify Geometric Interference as fundamental bottleneck preventing standard diffusion transformers from learning directly on high-dimension representations.
+We demonstrate that failure arises not only from a capacity deficit, but from the Euclidean objective forcing the model to minimize radial errors and learning trajectories through the low-density interior of the feature manifold.

-\item \textbf{Riemannian Flow Matching with Jacobi Regularization:} We propose a geometrical framework that defines the generative process directly on the hyperspherical manifold.
+\item \textbf{Riemannian Flow Matching with Jacobi Regularization:} We propose a geometrical framework that defines the generative process directly on the hyperspherical manifold of the representation encoder.
 By combining Riemannian Flow Matching (to correct the trajectory) with Jacobi Regularization (to account for geodesic focusing), we ensure the optimization is consistent with both the topology and curvature of the latent space.